tim-kos/frey/README.md

  - [ ] Port upload
  - [ ] Port setup
  - [ ] Port show
+ - [ ] Dynamodb scenario can evolve to be a full run
  - [ ] iculture theme for static site
  - [ ] Vagrant because it gave us a consistent and repeatable setup.
 And predictability
  - [ ] Indent stdout/err